Enable Cookies

 Third-Party Platforms

-Event Organizers who use Google Analytics for tracking can now use a third-party platform to collect cookie consent instead of using the Blackthorn cookie consent banner.
+Event Organizers who use Google Analytics for tracking can now utilize a third-party platform to collect cookie consent, rather than relying on the Blackthorn cookie consent banner.

-If you are using a 3rd party tool, you can set Blackthorn to automatically start tracking without a consent banner.
-However, if you turn off Blackthorn’s cookie consent banner, we expect you will use a third-party tool.
+If you choose to turn off Blackthorn’s cookie consent banner, we expect you to use a third-party tool.
 We do not endorse skipping the consent banner.